Line chart demonstrating that identified markets have followed similar trends from 2008-2020 including during times of volatility and U.S. recessions.

 - Hong Kong Hang Seng

-All four indexes have spiked significantly during the coronavirus pandemic and the February 2020 recession.
-As of 3/16/20 the Euro Stoxx 50 volatility index was above 85, S&P 500 volatility was above 82, the Hang Seng index was near 65, and the Nikkei volatility index was above 60.
-By the end of September, all four volatility indexes had moderated somewhat, with the Hang Seng index near 22, the Euro Stoxx 50 near 26, the Nikkei near 24, and the S&P 500 near 26.
+All four indexes spiked significantly during the coronavirus pandemic and the February 2020 recession.
+As of 3/16/20 the Euro Stoxx 50 volatility index was above 85, S&P 500 volatility was above 82, the Hong Kong index was near 65, and the Nikkei volatility index was above 60.
+By the end of September, all four volatility indexes had moderated somewhat, with the Hong Kong index near 22, the Euro Stoxx 50 near 26, the Nikkei near 24, and the S&P 500 near 26.
 By the end of Q1 2022 the Euro Stoxx was near 29, the S&P 500 was over 20.5, Hong Kong was near 26, and the Nikkei was near 22.

 - Financial crisis, with volatility peaking above 90 for the Nikkei, at 80 for the Hang Seng, and at 60 for the S&P and Euro Stoxx 50, all around the end of 2008.

 - U.S. debt downgrade, with volatility peaking in late 2011: Euro Stoxx 50 (over 45), Hang Seng (about 45), and the Nikkei and S&P 500 indexes, both at about 35.